MyLife97/Object-Oriented-Java/README.md

 Most projects have conducted sufficient correctness analysis and unit tests to ensure the correctness of the system.

-If you have any questions about these projects, please feel free to ask me.:)
+If you have any questions about these projects, please feel free to ask me. :)